uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

    The component editor closes.
 You can see the way your LaTeX content looks.

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_LaTeX_CompEditor.png
-    :alt: Image of the LaTeX component
+    :alt: An image of the compontent with LaTeX code.
+    :width: 600

 #.
 On the unit page, select **Preview** to verify that your content looks the
    way you want it to in the LMS.